Ready to find the perfect college degree?

 Earning a Master’s in Nursing Administration is the ideal choice for someone interested in working as a nursing administrator in a hospital or similar medical facility.
 It’s a huge responsibility and a career that requires an individual be adequately trained.
 This requires the completion of clinical education at some point in the program.

-Although the student completed clinical hours while earning a bachelor’s degree, those hours are more nursing-related and designed to give students hands-on training as a nurse.
-A student in a nursing administration master’s degree program will need to complete more clinical hours, but these hours are typically in the nurse administrator capacity, so the student can gain supervised experience working with a licensed nurse administrator.
+The student has completed clinical hours while earning a bachelor’s degree.
+But those hours are more nursing-related and designed to give students hands-on training as a nurse.
+A student in a nursing administration master’s degree program will need to complete more clinical hours.
+These hours are typically in the nurse administrator capacity, so the student can gain supervised experience working with a licensed nurse administrator.

 Career Outlook for Nursing Administrators

-Nursing administrators, which the U.S. Bureau of Labor Statistics groups in the category of medical and health services managers, are very much in demand and expected to see positive job growth.
-They’re expected to see a job growth of 20% between 2016 and 2026, which will result in about 72,100 new jobs created.
+The U.S. Bureau of Labor Statistics puts nursing administrators in the category of medical and health services managers.
+They’re very much in demand and expected to see positive job growth.
+They’re expected to see a job growth of 20% between 2016 and 2026, which will result in about 72,100 new jobs.
 Graduates of the Master’s in Nursing Administration who have completed clinical hours and gained experience typically find the best career opportunities.